open-learning/git4ol/README.md

 Instructions as multiple paragraphs
 ```

-When all of the steps are added we need to create a tag containing the lesson name and version from the `HEAD` of the branch:
+When all of the steps are added we need to create a new ref containing the lesson name and version pointing to the `HEAD` of the branch:

 > **note**
 >